What to Eat Before and After Donating Blood

 4. Water and Electrolytes

 Staying hydrated is essential to maintain blood pressure and reduce the risk of dizziness.
-The American Red Cross advises drinking 16 ounces of water a few hours before donating.
+The American Red Cross1 advises drinking 16 ounces of water a few hours before donating.
 For added support, include electrolyte-rich beverages such as:

 5. Protein